Hsianwenia: Paleoecology

 The deposits that Hsianwenia was recovered from are rich in marl and gypsum indicating high concentrations of calcium dissolved in the water; the Yahu Anticline of the Shizigou Formation, which bears fossils of this fish, is around 220 m thick, indicating that the sediments were laid down over a period of up to 200.000 years and the fish was extant for around that time.
 The shovel-like lower jaw of Hsianwenia along with "intensively" worn teeth indicate that it was a bottom feeder, feeding on algae with a likely preference for hard diatoms.
 This species seems to have dominated its environment, likely due to the extreme conditions of the waterways, and the thickened skeleton did not hinder its survival due to the lack of predators.
-The Qaidam Basin would become an arid badlands; the dessication (drying up) of the waterways sustaining this fish is thought to have resulted in its extinction.
+The Qaidam Basin would become an arid badlands; the desiccation (drying up) of the waterways sustaining this fish is thought to have resulted in its extinction.